How to Crochet an Easy Pot Plant Cover

 Continue in this manner until your work is the desired length.
 My pot plant cover has only 9 rounds.

-Last round: Same as Round 7-8 - but instead of 1 ch between the 2 dc's, I made 2 ch's (to form a type of picot), continue with pattern, join.
+Last round: Same as Round 7-8 – but instead of 1 ch between the 2 dc’s, I made 2 ch’s (to form a type of picot), continue with the pattern and join.

 Fasten off and weave in all ends.